aolkin/pylights/sphinx/entities.rst

 ==============================================

 .. automodule:: fields
-   :synopsis: Provides field type constants and :term:`complex field` classes.
+   :synopsis: Provides field type constants and complex field classes.

 The :mod:`fields` module serves three purposes: it provides constants defining field types, which are used heavily by classes like :class:`DictEntity`; it provides the :func:`validateField`